KelvCodes/DCIT313-TechTutors-Nutrition-Expert-System/README.md

 The Nutrition Expert stem ia ras cisupptem digprovidpersonalized dieuidance and nuttion-based sympm support.
-The system collectser inputs such as age range, activiel, allergies, n
+The system collectser inputs such as age range, actallergies, n